Our Staff at Impact Learning Center

 Center Director & Tutor

 Evelyn is a long-time advocate of children and a licensed teacher in the State of Oregon.
-Evelyn has been working with children for 23 years.
+Evelyn has been working with children for 26 years.
 As a teacher who has worked in the public schools, she understands the need to tailor learning opportunities to best fit each child.
 She is an accomplished artists and crafts person.
 She has used many mediums both in her professional art, but also as an educator to reach children and encourage their expression and creativity.

-Evelyn holds a B.A. in Psychology from Sacramento State, a teaching certification from the University of Maine, and ESL endorsement from Portland State University, and a Masters in Education-Curriculum and Instruction from Portland State University.
+Evelyn holds a B.A. in Psychology from Sacramento State, a teaching certification from the University of Maine, an ESL endorsement from Portland State University, and a Masters in Education-Curriculum and Instruction from Portland State University.
 She has earned certification for using an Orton-Gillingham curriculum through The Dyslexic Institute of San Diego in cooperation with San Diego State University.
 Evelyn also offers services as an advocate for students who struggle with dyslexia, dyscalculia (dyslexia in math) and dysgraphia (dyslexia in writing).
 Evelyn continues to hold a current teaching license to teach elementary classes in the state Oregon.

 Justin Van Bibber